ecole-francaise-nz/website/content/en/_index.md

 - **Small Class Sizes**: Individual attention with a maximum of 15 students per class.
 - **Global Network**: Be part of a prestigious international education system.

-_For any questions, feel free to contact us at contact@ecole-francaise.nz._
+_For any questions, feel free to contact us at contact@ecole-francaise.nz or call 09 24 24 442 during opening hours._